 January 11, 2019

 Take the I DO’s and RUN for the hills!
 Well, maybe not “to the hills” but immediately after saying I DO and your exit – riding the wave of emotion and embracing the sacredness of your commitment to each other, consider having a 5 minute I DO candid moment with your photographer.
 If well planned, your just after saying I-Do’s photos will be filled to the brim with pure joy and raw emotion!
-A must have for your photo album…
+A must-have for your photo album…

 Choose to include a second shooter.
 A second shooter can be a huge help to the photographer.
 This individual can capture the same moments from different angles, with different lenses and may photograph a totally different perspective.
-Consider the vows – while you are reciting your vows, the lead photographer may be locked in on the response and reaction of the bride and groom while the second shooter may capture grandparents holding hands or parent’s “eyes sweating.” (wink).
+Consider the vows – while you are reciting your vows, the lead photographer may be locked in on the response and reaction of the bride and groom while the second shooter may capture grandparents holding hands or parent’s “eyes sweating.”
 A skilled photographer can do a great job to capture a variety of moments, but having a second shooter will go even further.
 Generally speaking, hiring a second shooter may be about a 10% additional investment with about a 20% increase in images in the gallery.

 Take advantage of Golden Hour photos.
 For the spring/summer/fall weddings there is often the opportunity to sneak away for one more set of pictures between the bride and groom.
 A skilled photographer only needs about 10 minutes and I promise you you’ll be thrilled to have those additional 20-40 more images in your gallery from the amazing venue you chose for your wedding day.